dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/label-recognizer.md

 **Parameters**

-`barcodeResults` The barcode results used to localize reference region.
+`[in] barcodeResults` The barcode results used to localize reference region.
 See also [`iBarcodeResult`](barcode-result.md).
-`templateName` The template name.
+`[in] templateName` The template name.
 A template name is the value of key LabelRecognizerParameter.Name defined in JSON formatted settings.
 If no template name is specified, current runtime settings will be used.
 `[in,out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**